Published at: 2025-10-30

 picture coming soon:

-- Once enabled, Bin Management cannot be disabled.
+• Once Bin Management is enabled, it cannot be disabled.

 picture coming soon:

-- If the Enable Bin Management field is set to No, the bin Sub-object will not appear.
-The warehouse creation logic remains unchanged.
+• When creating a new Warehouse, if the Enable Bin Management field is set to No, the Bin Sub-object does not display; the Warehouse creation logic remains unchanged.

-- For warehouses with Bin Management enabled, bins can be left blank during warehouse creation but must be specified during inbound operations.
+• For Warehouses with Bin Management enabled, you may leave Bins empty when creating the Warehouse, but Bins must be specified later during inbound operations.

 picture coming soon: